unibo-dtm-se-2324-graphproject/report./sections/01-concept/index.md

 nav_order: 2
 ---

-## Concept
+# Concept

-Introduction

-The Graph Website is an interactive platform designed to enable users to create, manipulate, and visualize graphs seamlessly.
-Users can generate one or two graphs at the same time, allowing for comparative analysis and enhanced understanding of data relationships.
-This web application serves as a powerful tool for students, educators, and professionals seeking to visualize mathematical concepts and data sets effectively.
+The Graph Website project is a website with a graphical user interface (GUI), which is an interactive platform designed to enable users to create, manipulate, and visualize graphs seamlessly.
+It is accessible through any browser, and users can generate one or two graphs at the same time, allowing for comparative analysis.

+---

+## Idea

+This website is developed for:

+1. **Students** who want to have a better understanding, for example, of mathematical concepts.
+2. **Educators** who want to show visualizations while teaching, especially in the fields of mathematics, economics, and others.

+---

+## Features

+1. **Two input fields** where the user inputs mathematical equations.
+2. **Plot Graph** feature to generate the corresponding graph.

+---

-### Use Case 1: Plotting Mathematical Equations
+## Use Case 1: Plotting Mathematical Equations

-**Actors**: User
+- **Actors**: User

-**Description**: Users can input mathematical equations and visualize their graphical representations.
+- **Description**: Users can input mathematical equations and visualize their graphical representations.

 **Main Flow**:
 1. The user opens the Graph Project web application.